 For DN-ID, the active participation of the non-academic sector is of paramount importance.
-Recruited researchers must spend at least 1/2 of their fellowship duration in the non-academic sector.
-The maximum secondment duration of up to 1/3 of the researchers' actual recruitment period (i.e. up to 12 months in the case of a 36-month recruitment) does not apply to DN-ID.
-For DN-ID, it is therefore possible to have doctoral candidates recruited in the academic sector for 100% of their time, and sent on secondments to non-academic participants for at least 50% of the time.
-Equally, it is also possible to have doctoral candidates recruited in the non-academic sector for 100% of their time, and sent on secondments to academic participants for up to 50% of the time.
+Recruited researchers must spend at least 50% of their fellowship duration in the non-academic sector.
+The maximum secondment duration of up to one third of the researchers' actual recruitment period (i.e. up to 12 months in the case of a 36-month recruitment) does not apply to DN-ID.
+For DN-ID, it is therefore possible to have doctoral candidates recruited in the academic sector for 100% of their time and sent on secondments to non-academic participants for at least 50% of the time.
+Equally, it is also possible to have doctoral candidates recruited in the non-academic sector for 100% of their time and sent on secondments to academic participants for up to 50% of the time.
 Please note that all beneficiaries must still recruit at least 1 doctoral candidate.
-Non-academic participants that host secondments but do not recruit can only be associated partners.
-It is also possible to propose multiple recruitments, whereby a doctoral candidate is recruited for 50% or less of their fellowship duration by a beneficiary in the academic sector, and recruited for 50% or more of their fellowship duration by a non-academic beneficiary.
+Participants that host secondments but do not recruit can only be associated partners.
+It is also possible to propose multiple recruitments, whereby a doctoral candidate is recruited for 50% or less of their fellowship duration by a beneficiary in the academic sector and recruited for 50% or more of their fellowship duration by a non-academic beneficiary.
+Please note that in case of secondments, the doctoral candidate will get paid according to the country correction coefficient from the main host institution.
 Any combination of these two options is also possible, as long it complies with all DN-ID requirements.

-Please note that the non-academic partner in an Industrial Doctorate (ID) is not necessarily an "Industrial" partner, but could also be any partner that satisfy the Work Programme definition of a non-academic sector (including non-exhaustively e.g. an NGO, a charity organisation, a hospital)
+Please note that the non-academic partner in an Industrial Doctorate (ID) is not necessarily an "Industrial" partner, but could also be any partner that satisfies the Work Programme definition of an actor from the non-academic sector (including non-exhaustively e.g. an NGO, a charity organisation, a hospital).
+Please note that the system automatically defines the academic or non-academic status, based on the answers given during the entity's registration (in the participants registry).
+For example, an entity declared as a research organisation and non-profit will be automatically labelled as academic in part A of the proposal.
+This information should be consistent with the status declared in part B1.